ACINQ/eclair/README.md

 java -jar eclair-node-<version>-<commit_id>.jar <plugin1.jar> <plugin2.jar> <...>
 ```

-## Mainnet usage
+## Testnet usage

-Eclair is configured to run on mainnet by default.
+Eclair is configured to run on mainnet by default, but you can still run it on testnet (or regtest): start your Bitcoin Node in
-Following are the minimum configuration files you need to use for Bitcoin Core and Eclair.

-### Bitcoin Core configuration
+ testnet mode (add `testnet=1` in `bitcoin.conf` or start with `-testnet`), and change Eclair's chain parameter and Bitcoin RPC port:

 ```
-server=1
-rpcuser=<your-rpc-user-here>
-rpcpassword=<your-rpc-password-here>
-txindex=1
-zmqpubrawblock=tcp://127.0.0.1:29000
-zmqpubrawtx=tcp://127.0.0.1:29000
+eclair.chain=testnet
+eclair.bitcoind.rpcport=18332
 ```

-You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific, so you can easily run your bitcoin node on both mainnet and testnet.
+You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific,
+so you can easily run your bitcoin node on both mainnet and testnet.
 For example you could use:

 ```
 server=1
 txindex=1
-addresstype=p2sh-segwit
 [main]
 rpcuser=<your-mainnet-rpc-user-here>
 rpcpassword=<your-mainnet-rpc-password-here>